Chaoyi-Lu/ZIP-LPCM/Simulation studies.md

 ## Simulation study 1

-The scenario 1 network is randomly generated from a ZIP-LPCM with the following code.
+The scenario 1 network of this first simulation study is randomly generated from a ZIP-LPCM with the following code.

 ``` r
 SS1_Scenario1_Directed_ZIPLPCM <-